fbpx How Your Landscape Project Can Benefit the Environment | Unilock

 Additionally, eco-friendly paving solutions can mitigate the urban heat island effect by using materials that allow for better heat dissipation.
 Permeable pavers facilitate air and water movement, which cools the surface, while light-colored pavers reflect sunlight, reducing heat absorption.
 Together, these features help keep surrounding areas cooler, making them especially practical for heat-sensitive spaces like pool decks and backyard patios.

-Create a Biodiverse Environment with Native Plants and Pest Control
+Create a Biodiverse Environment

 Native plants are adapted to your region’s conditions, which means they’re hardier and less reliant on intensive maintenance.
 These plants can also provide crucial habitats for wildlife such as birds, butterflies, and bees.
 Choosing native plants for your landscape offers necessary support to local ecosystems and reduces the need for water, fertilizers, and pesticides.